Hearthstone’s Tavern Brawl of Gaudiness mixes an interesting concept with randomness

-This is a brand new Brawl.
-You’re provided a deck so the size of your card collection doesn’t matter.
+In this Brawl, you’re provided a deck so the size of your card collection doesn’t matter.
 The deck is full of random cards, and you’ll find everything from Legendary cards to Basic cards in your deck.
 You’ll have some class cards and some neutrals, but there are no strict ratios — it’s all random.
 The decks tend to be heavy on minions and light on spells: you’ll find a few AOEs, but you shouldn’t count on them.

 As with the Robes of Gaudiness treasure, you can only play two cards per turn.
 If you use The Coin, you can only play one other card, so make it count.

 The Brawl plays out much like an Arena game.
 Good trades, board control, and high tempo plays are key.
-Go for big stats, and get them down on the board as soon as you can.
+Go for big stats and get them down on the board as soon as you can.

 How to win the Brawl of Gaudiness